siriuxyu/ReAct-Agent/QA-with-translate/README.md

 # QA with Translate Agent

 A sophisticated question-answering agent that combines question processing with automatic translation capabilities using LangGraph and Anthropic's Claude.
 The agent follows a two-step workflow: first answering the question, then translating the response to the specified language.
+The system includes both a Python API and a FastAPI web server for easy integration.

 ## Features